Robust Robustness: Introduction

-Next, we investigate why the payoff guarantees in these examples fail to be robust.
-To solve for a maxmin-optimal mechanism, the standard approach is to identify a saddle point of the designer's zero-sum game against Nature.
-In this game, the designer chooses a feasible social choice function and Nature chooses a prior in the ambiguity set.
-In the examples where the maxmin-optimal mechanism's payoff guarantee is not robust, the prior in the associated saddle point tends to contain point masses.
-The designer's optimal mechanism is tailored to the exact states where these point masses are located.
-The resulting mechanism is simple but fragile: if these point masses are slightly perturbed, then the designer's expected payoff from the mechanism drops dramatically. \cref{res:saddle} formalizes this fragility in a general adverse selection setting with transfers.
-Given any saddle point with a finite support-prior, the associated optimal mechanism's payoff guarantee is either trivial or non-robust.
-Our analysis challenges the view that distributionally robust mechanisms tend to be ``simple.''
-This simplicity often reflects the form of the Bayesian-optimal mechanism at a single degenerate prior.
+Moreover, a mechanism obtained from a saddle point with a finite-support prior typically yields a non-robust payoff guarantee.
+Such a mechanism is precisely tailored to the states where the point masses are located.
+If these point masses are slightly perturbed, then the designer's expected payoff from the mechanism drops dramatically. \cref{res:saddle} formalizes this fragility in a profit-maximization problem.
+Given any saddle point with a finite-support prior, the associated optimal mechanism's profit guarantee, if strictly positive, is non-robust.

 Having analyzed prominent failures of robustness, we turn to positive results.
 First, we show how robustness can be assured by the structure of the ambiguity set.
-An ambiguity set is \emph{globally robust} if every social choice function's payoff guarantee over the ambiguity set is robust.
-An ambiguity set is \emph{rich} if any prior near the set can be modified with small probability to obtain a prior inside the set. \cref{res:rich} says that every rich ambiguity set is globally robust.
-Therefore, with a rich ambiguity set, the analyst is assured, before she computes a maxmin-optimal mechanism, that the payoff guarantee from that mechanism will be robust. \cref{res:robust_sets} identifies standard ambiguity sets that are rich: \emph{continuous moment sets} (which restrict the expectation of continuous functions of the state) and \emph{metric neighborhoods} for convex metrics that induce the weak topology (such as the Wasserstein metric).
+An ambiguity set is \emph{rich} if, for any prior sufficiently near the set, it is possible to reallocate a small amount of probability across states so as to obtain a new prior inside the ambiguity set. \cref{res:rich} says that every rich ambiguity set is \emph{uniformly robust}, which implies that every social choice function's payoff guarantee over that ambiguity set is robust.
+Therefore, with a rich ambiguity set, the analyst is assured, before she computes a maxmin-optimal mechanism, that the payoff guarantee from that mechanism will be robust. \cref{res:robust_sets} identifies two commonly used classes of ambiguity sets that are rich: \emph{continuous moment sets}, which are defined by restrictions on the expectations of continuous functions of the state; and \emph{metric neighborhoods}, which contain all priors within a fixed distance of a given set, where the distance is measured using the Wasserstein metric or any other convex metric that induces the weak topology.